 Once your cat reaches about seven or eight years of age, some veterinarians may start referring to it as a senior, but we know that since cats typically live into their late teens, they're not yet senior citizens.
 While cats who are nine or ten years of age might have been eligible for an AARP card if they were humans, they haven't quite reached retirement age yet.

 This is an important age period to ensure your aging cat is getting proper nutrition because obesity is common in middle age.
 Also check that your cat hasn't developed dental disease, kidney issues, or a heart murmur, and is still able to jump on and off things easily.
 Blood work should be compared to that which was done during the younger years to ensure there are no trending changes in organ function and more frequent check-ups with your veterinarian are recommended.

 Senior Cats - From Eleven to Fourteen Years Old

 Your cat is finally a true senior when they reach eleven years of age.
 Joint issues are a commonly hidden concern that owners of aging cats should be addressing and organ functionality may start to decrease.
 Blood work should be monitored at the recommendation of your veterinarian to ensure common problems seen in senior cats are caught early.
 Dietary changes may also be recommended at this age, since older cats typically need different nutrition as their bodies change.

 Some older cats seem to get crabby as they age, but this is often simply because a senior cat may be experiencing pain or joint discomfort or even brain changes and confusion.
-Be sure to discuss any observed changes with your veterinarian, as it may be an indicator of something else going on with your cat.
+Be sure to discuss any observed changes with your veterinarian, as they may be an indicator of something else going on with your cat.